 In her first two terms Eloise championed bills and issues that increase equity and inclusion in vulnerable communities throughout the state.
 These efforts include AB 2147 which lead a national conversation on second chances for inmate firefighters giving them a pathway to expunge their records and pursue a career in firefighting.

 In response to the Covid-19 pandemic Eloise introduced AB 685, which requires businesses to notify their employees if they have been exposed to Covid-19 and report that information to public health authorities.

 Eloise, a proud daughter of immigrants, has been a champion for her community throughout her career.
 The lack of access to quality legal services in her community led her to become the first Latina to open her own law firm in the Inland Empire in order to provide necessary representation to her community.

 Eloise graduated from Colton High School and received her A.A. from San Bernardino Valley College.
-After completing her undergraduate degree at the University of Southern California, Eloise went on to earn her law degree from Loyola Law School.
+She received her Bachelors of Science degree at the University of Southern California and then Eloise went on to earn her law degree from Loyola Law School.